solana-foundation/solana-improvement-documents/proposals/0057-events.md

 ```

 Each event emitted calls the callback, the context of the instruction that
-emitted the event is passed, specifically program id, instruction data &
+emitted the event is referenced through Transaction signature and indexes that
-accounts accessed.
+uniquely identify the instruction. `getTransaction` can be used to fetch the
+remaining details like account keys and instruction data efficiently in case
+they are needed for indexing.

 ```
 EventCallback: ((
     event: Buffer,
-    programId: PublicKey,
-    ixData: Buffer,
-    accounts: AccountMeta[],
+    instructionContext: {
+        transactionSignature: TransactionSignature,
+        outerInstructionIndex: number,
+        innerInstructionIndex?: number,
+    }
+    context: {
+        eventIndexInBlock: number,
+        slot: number
+    }
-    slot: number) => void)
+) => void)
 ```

-DataSizeFilter and MemcmpFilter can be used to filter for specific event
+DataSizeFilter and MemcmpFilter can be used to filter for specific event types
-types.
-AccountMetaFilter allows to restrict on events related to specific
+using their discriminator.
+AccountMetaFilter allows to restrict on events
+emitted from transactions reading or writing from/to specific POA & EOA.
+Similarly it allows to restricted based on specific EOA signers as well on
+executing certain programs.
-POA or EOA.
-SignatureFilter allows to restrict to events of a single tx.
+SignatureFilter allows to restrict to events emitted by an individual
+transaction, while waiting for it's confirmation.

 ```
 EventsFilter: (DataSizeFilter|MemcmpFilter|AccountMetaFilter|SignatureFilter)